CodeReviewDAO/dxd_codereview/Reviews/354 - 1.4.2 Upgrades to Uniswap/2 - Test Upgrades/README.md

 ## Overall Conclusion on Documentation

-In the reviewer's opinion, the typos in the install instructions documentation for the project is sufficient for this milestone.
+In the reviewer's opinion, install and usage instructions documentation for the project is sufficient for this milestone.

 # Open Source Practices